Content Area Requirements

 • Biology, Biochemistry, Bioengineering, Life Science, Marine Biology, Microbiology, Epidemiology, Zoology, or Genetics

-Tests required for licensure: NES (Biology)
+Tests required for licensure: NES (Biology) or Praxis (Biology)

-Test due date: June 15th
+Test due date: at time of application or June 15th

 Content Area Specialist: Dr. Erin Shortlidge | eshort@pdx.edu